Site icon Elnodiacademy

 1. May Reduce the Risk of Stroke and Help Prevent Heart Disease

 The potential improvement in heart health that dark chocolate may offer is one of the main advantages that researchers highlight.
 In July 2020, the European Journal of Preventive Cardiology released a comprehensive study and meta-analysis that revealed an 8 percent decreased risk of clogged arteries with just one weekly chocolate meal.
-An extensive study that examined data from over 188,000 veterans and was published in May 2021 in The American Journal of Clinical Nutrition found a link between eating roughly 1 oz of chocolate on a regular basis and a decreased risk of coronary artery disease.
+An extensive study that examined data from over 188,000 veterans and was published in May 2021 in The American Journal of Clinical Nutrition found a link between eating roughly 1 oz of chocolate regularly and a decreased risk of coronary artery disease.

 Studies indicate that heart health is preserved by the flavonoids found in dark chocolate.
 According to a review that was published in the American Journal of Physiology: Cell Physiology in March 2017, these molecules aid in the production of nitric oxide, which lowers blood pressure and relaxes blood vessels.